-To date, over \$258,000,000 in Job Creation and Retention (JCRP) grant funds including nearly \$116,000,000 from this LMDC grant activity have been paid.
+Over \$258,000,000 in Job Creation and Retention (JCRP) grant funds including nearly \$116,000,000 from this LMDC grant activity have been paid.
 In accordance with the program offer deadline, as of December 31, 2015 Empire State Development (ESD) the grant program administrator and the New York City Economic Development Corporation stopped accepting application requests for new JCRP grants.
 Over 66,000 Lower Manhattan jobs were retained or created (including over 11,400 attracted and created jobs) as a result of this program.
-Although no further payments will be made to grantees, post grant monitoring is performed annually to verify that grant recipient job creation and retention requirements have been fulfilled.
-Monitoring of post grant requirements for year 2021 was completed by ESD and this monitoring will continue through 2030.
+Although no further payments will be made to grantees, post grant monitoring has been performed annually to verify that grant recipient job creation and retention requirements have been fulfilled.
+Monitoring of post grant requirements for year 2021 was completed by ESD while post grant monitoring for 2022 is ongoing.
+This monitoring related to one grant partially paid by LMDC and other ESD funded grants will continue through 2029.
 LMDC funded JCRP grant recipients met all compliance requirements through 2021.
-With no additional payments being made, residual funds from this activity may possibly be reallocated to the Affordable Housing activity in the future.
+With no additional payments being made, residual funds from this activity are expected to be reallocated to the Affordable Housing activity in the near future at which time this activity will be closed.